-Less than 26 weeks' continuous service
+Less than 26 weeks'

-- Individuals who have less than 26 weeks' continuous service with the same employer at the 15th week before the week in which their baby is due, or their earnings are below the National Insurance lower earnings limit, are not entitled to statutory maternity pay.
-However, they may be entitled to maternity allowance. - Please note, the EWC commences with a Sunday.
+• Individuals who have less than 26 weeks' continuous service at the 15th week before the date their baby is due, or their earnings are below the continuous service

-26 weeks' or more continuous service
+National Insurance lower earnings limit, are not entitled to statutory maternity pay.
+However, they may be entitled to maternity allowance.

-- To qualify for Statutory Maternity Pay (SMP) individuals need to have completed 26 weeks' continuous service with the same employer at the 15th week, and be still pregnant or have given birth by the 11th week before the week the baby is due, and be earning above National Insurance limit.
-Occupational maternity pay is offset against SMP/MA. - Individuals who meet the above criteria are entitled to 39 weeks' statutory maternity pay as follows: - Higher rate SMP is six weeks at nine tenths of the salary rate, followed by 33 weeks at the lower rate. - The lower rate can be found online but please be aware that if the pay calculated as nine tenths of normal pay is actually lower than the lower
+26 weeks or more continuous service

-- rate, WYP are only able to pay the lower of the two amounts for this period. - For this purpose, a week's pay is calculated over a two-month qualifying earnings averaging period, which is typically the two payment months prior to the 15 weeks (qualifying week) before the expected week of childbirth (EWC) and may include payments such as overtime and unsocial hours. - Statutory maternity pay can be paid from the 11th week before the week in which their baby is due. - Statutory maternity pay is paid in weeks and must be taken in complete weeks.
+- To qualify for Statutory Maternity Pay (SMP) the individual will need to have completed 26 weeks' continuous service at the 15th week, and be still pregnant or have given birth by the 11th week before the baby is due, and be earning above National Insurable limit.
+Occupational maternity pay is offset against SMP/MA. - Individuals who meet the above criteria are entitled to 39 weeks' statutory maternity pay as follows: - Higher rate SMP is six weeks at nine tenths of the individual's salary rate, followed by 33 weeks at the lower rate.
+Please be aware that if the pay calculated as nine tenths of the normal pay is actually less than the lower rate, the organisation is only able to pay the lower of the two amounts for this period. - For this purpose, a week's pay is calculated over a two-month qualifying earnings averaging period, which is typically the two payment months prior to the 15 weeks (qualifying week) before the expected week of childbirth (EWC) and may include payments such as overtime and unsocial hours. - Statutory maternity pay can be paid from the 11th week before the week in which the baby is due. - Statutory maternity pay is paid in weeks and must be taken in complete weeks.